JKGills12/vfad-vacay-for-a-day/README.md

 Either create an account as a renter or rentee.
 Once account created, input information of property if renter; input search preferences for properties if a rentee.

 ## Deployment
-Web page deployed using Github pages (found in the Settings tab).
+Web page deployed using Heroku.

 [VFAD] https://vfad2.herokuapp.com/